innovation-plantation/jsimugate/README.md

 A range of wires can be routed together.
 Simply route the first wire, then either
 * triple-click to route the remaining wires or
-* double-click another pin to route wires up to that pin
+* double-click another pin to route wires up to that pin (or route to a group of new single-pin parts)

 Right-click a part to apply DeMorgan's theorem on it, or to switch to open collector or other technology type.